Find a Chronic Pain Therapist

 5409 Gateway Centre Boulevard, Flint, Michigan 48507

 Nikki Moorman is a Licensed Professional Counselor (LPC) in Flint, Michigan and has been in practice for 7 years.
-They treat Chronic Pain, Obsessive Compulsive Disorder (OCD), Relationship(s) with Partner/Husband/Wife.
+They treat Chronic Pain, Chronic Illness/Pain, Borderline Personality.

 I offer a warm and non-judgmental environment so my clients will feel comfortable to explore emotions, concerns, and other issues impacting their lives.